-The game highlights, what is COVID-19, who is affected, social distancing, factors affecting spread of infection/disease, hygiene, symptoms and common conspiracy theories.
+The game highlights, what COVID-19 is, those that can be affected, social distancing practices, factors affecting the spread of infection/disease, hygiene, symptoms and common conspiracy theories.

 Players go on a journey to help Dr. Pixel destroy COVID-19 viruses and save Pixel World.
-The game has three phases – protect little pixel, search and drive away viral particles and keep the virus away forever.
-Each phase consists of 15 multiple choice questions.
-If players get more than three questions wrong in the entire game, they are directed to a ‘links and references’ section and encouraged to play the game again to advance.
+The game has three phases — protect Little Pixel, search and eliminate viral particles and keep the virus away forever.
+Each phase consists of 15 multiple-choice questions.
+If players get more than three questions wrong in the entire game, they are directed to a ‘links and references’ section to further educate themselves before being encouraged to play the game again to advance.

-There is an additional “Myth VS Reality Bonus Round”.
-This short, 20 - question level challenges the user to tell the difference between known facts about the COVID-19 pandemic and popular misconceptions.
-The goal is to help players to learn about the COVID-19 virus, using information and advice from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+There is an additional “Myth VS Reality Bonus Round.”
+This short, 20-question level challenges the user to tell the difference between known facts about the COVID-19 pandemic and popular misconceptions.
+The goal is to help players learn about the COVID-19 virus, using information and advice from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).

-“I am hoping that any person, regardless of their age, can use this game to pass time in a productive manner while gaining knowledge," said Patel.
-"The game is specifically designed to be web-based and not an application so that anyone with a decent internet connection can use it on their devices, globally.”
+“I am hoping that any person, regardless of their age, can use this game to pass the time in a productive manner while gaining knowledge,” Patel says.
+“The game is specifically designed to be web-based and not an application, so anyone with a decent internet connection can use it on their devices, globally.”

 Patel and Nissimov will continue to update the game to reflect the changes in the COVID-19 pandemic.
 The next iteration of the game will address the various stages of reopening and how to protect oneself.

-“The thought to be able to help even a handful of people through this game really excites me, and this excitement and support from people with similar goals is what has really motivated me to work on this game to the best of my ability, despite any challenges,” said Patel.
+“The thought to be able to help even a handful of people through this game really excites me, and this excitement and support from people with similar goals are what has really motivated me to work on this game to the best of my ability, despite any challenges.”